arinamomot/chatBotAI/README.md

 Here are some sample questions you can ask the chatbot:

+You can use the [U.S. Constitution PDF](https://constitutioncenter.org/media/files/constitution.pdf) as a knowledge base for queries.

 - **General Queries:**
-  - "Who can be the president of India?"
+  - "Who can be the president of USA?"
-  - "Can you summarize the process of election of the president of India?"
+  - "Can you summarize the process of election of the president of USA?"

 - **Custom Queries:**
   - Adjust questions based on the embeddings or content processed by your chatbot.